Square Design Exercise • Teleportation

 Strategy & Assumptions

-When ambiguity defines a design problem, empathy for the end users is the surest path to clarity.
-With the brief time allotted for this exercise, however, I'll rely on the following assumptions in lieu of insights about needs and behavior that would arise from a real-life product design process:
+The surest path from an ambiguous design problem to a viable solution is empathy & understanding for the solution’s users.
+As such, a typical product design process for me begins with research and empathy-building, so that subsequent work may be guided by needs rather than assumptions.
+With the brief time allotted for this exercise and its hypothetical context, however, I'll rely on the following atypical assumptions in lieu of insights about needs and behavior that would arise from a real-life design process:

 Due to the ambiguity surrounding the technology, there are some technology-related questions that I will also answer with assumptions in order to design a solution:

-- I will assume that that technology and society have solved these problems.
-The product implicitly finds an unoccupied spot close enough to your destination to deliver you to; popular destinations may have designated arrival areas; etc.
+I will assume that technology and society have solved these problems.
+The product may implicitly find an unoccupied spot close enough to your destination to deliver you to, popular destinations may have designated arrival areas, etc.

-- The app can take you anywhere on Earth, instantly.
+The app can take you anywhere on Earth, instantly.
 I'll also assume that distance has no effect on price.
-We could imagine a teleportation company would charge more for further distances – but why place economical limits on a hypothetical experience?
-Instead, let's imagine the app is a subscription service that allows you to travel anywhere in the world for a flat rate.
+We could imagine a teleportation company would charge more for further distances – but for the sake of small scope, let's imagine the app is a subscription service that allows you to travel anywhere in the world for a flat rate.

 Ideate, design, iterate, prototype...